udaparts/socketpro/components/README.md

 2. After creating such a library, you can load it at runtime by calling the method SocketProAdapter.ServerSide.CSocketProServer.DllManager.AddALibrary in C#.
 You can do so for all other development environments similarly.

-3. There two reusable components available for you to study at this time.
+3. There are two reusable SocketPro server plugins available for you to study at this time.
 	- remotefile: async client/server file exchange service
 	- uasyncqueue: SocketPro persistent message queue service.
 Its pre-compiled plugin is free to the public